-In order to guide students who receive demerits habitually to take their school behavior more seriously, the administration reserves the right to place a student on probation.
+In order to guide students who receive demerits and to take their school behavior more seriously, the administration, teachers and teacher aides reserve the right to provide consequences for demerits given.
+This may include Saturday detention, removal or probation from student clubs or athletics, or any other consequence as deemed appropriate given the circumstance and/or seriousness of the demerit.
+Administration may also place a student on probation.
 Students who are on probation not only follow the demerit system, but also follow the guidelines stated on their probationary contract.
 Students and parents (where required) who do not successfully fulfill the probation agreement, may be asked by the school administration to leave the school.
-When this occurs, decisions are final.